cmda-bt/fe-course-19-20/week-5.md

 * Continue working on job story.
 Make sure to finish HTML & CSS.
 Start working on the client side JavaScript Enhancement
 * Research the following JavaScript concepts and document these in your Wiki, it is important to encorporate these concepts in your JavaScript feature and/or explain how these concepts work:

-1. Looping / iterating
-   * Map
-   * Filter
-   * Reduce
-2. Prototypes in JavaScript
+1. Prototypes in JavaScript
-3. Hoisting
+2. Hoisting
-4. Higher Order Functions
+3. Higher Order Functions
-5. Closures
+4. Closures

 [cover]: https://eloquentjavascript.net/img/chapter_picture_18.jpg